johnno1962/injectionforxcode/README.md

 Announcements of major commits to the repo will be made on twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).

 To use Injection, open the InjectionPluginLite project, build it and restart Xcode.
-Injection is also avilable in the [Alcatraz](http://alcatraz.io/) meta plugin.
+Injection is also available in the [Alcatraz](http://alcatraz.io/) meta plugin.
 This should add a submenu and an "Inject Source" item to Xcode's "Product" menu.
 If at first it doesn't appear, try restarting Xcode again.

-In the simulator, Injection can be used "unpatched", loading a bundle on demmand to provide support for injection.
+In the simulator, Injection can be used "unpatched", loading a bundle on demand to provide support for injection.
 You should be able to type ctrl-= at any time you are editing a method implementation to have the changes updated in your application.